Frequently Asked Questions

 Has the Government agreed to fund the bridge repairs yet?

-Last week, representatives from the Department for Transport were present at the Public Accounts Committee meeting which I am a member of.
+Last year, representatives from the Department for Transport were present at the Public Accounts Committee meeting which I am a member of.
 I used the opportunity to ask them to clarify their position on funding which is the main reason why no work has started on the bridge since its closure.
 They did confirm that they will be providing ‘some funding’ for the bridge repairs.
 However, they could not commit to a timescale but have committed to come back to me on it.
-I will update you when I receive that response.
-You can read a transcript of the discussion here on pages 2&3 https://committees.parliament.uk/oralevidence/1038/default/
+In February 2021, Hammersmith and Fulham confirmed that they had submitted another financial plan, its fourth in total.
+We now await a response from the DfT.

 Instead of fixing the old bridge, wouldn’t it be better, quicker and cheaper to replace it with a new bridge?